easyCZ/SLIP-A-2015/report/hayden.md

 from the ADC to be taken.
 The value is then transmitted using Bluetooth Low Energy.

-Due to the overhead of sampling the analogue signal and transmitting the new value, I found that the minimum practical interval for sampling was 20ms.
+Due to the overhead of sampling the analog signal and transmitting the new value, I found that the minimum practical interval for sampling was 20ms.
 This gives a sampling frequency of 50Hz, which is sufficient for sampling signals of up to 25Hz.